ska-sa/katcp-python/doc/tutorial.rst

 ------------------------------

-The :meth:`DeviceClient <katcp.DeviceClient>` client automatically detects the version of the server if it can, see :ref:`Server version auto detection in the release notes <release_notes_0_5_0a0_Server_Version_Auto_Detection>`.
+The :meth:`DeviceClient <katcp.DeviceClient>` client automatically detects the version of the server if it can, see :ref:`release_notes_0_5_0a0_server_version_auto_detection`.
 For a simple client this means that no changes are required to support different KATCP versions.
 However, the semantics of the messages might be different for different protocl versions.
 Using the :func:`unpack_message
 <katcp.kattypes.unpack_message>` decorator with `major=4` for reply or inform